pvigier/pvigier.github.io-jekyll/_posts/2018-02-15-non-empty-destructors.md

 }
 ```

-This time, If we try to compile the previous `main`, we would obtain a compile-time error.
+This time, if we try to compile the previous `main`, we would obtain a compile-time error.
 But if the program compile, we are ensured that no wild `Segmentation Fault` will occur during execution because of a copy or a move.

 This solution has the benefit of being very fast to implement.

-# Fourth solution : set up and tear down
+# Fourth solution: set up and tear down

 The last solution is to manage the initialization and the finalization outside of the constructor and the destructor.